 It is always wise to keep a supply of children's Paracetamol at home.
 Paracetamol reduces a child's temperature, so should be given four hourly (maximum four doses in 24 hours) whenever a child has a temperature.
 This is the only treatment required in most minor illnesses in childhood.

-If you are worried about your child, or if your child fails to improve in two to three days, it is worth bringing him/her to the surgery for a check.
+If you are worried about your child, or if your child fails to improve in two to three days, it is worth bringing him or her to the surgery for a check.

 A GP visit is not needed for the following common symptoms: